The Stromanthe sanguinea [stroh-MAN-thee] [san-GWIN-ee-a], is one of about 10 plant species in the Stromanthe genus part of the prayer plant family.

 However, in optimal outdoor landscape conditions, the stems may reach up to five feet and provide a two to three-foot spread.

-The stems are typically a reddish color while the leaves are bright green with pale veins.
+The stems are typically a reddish color while the leaves are bright green with pale veins and pink undersides.

 It’s an easy plant to contain inside a pot or container, as it doesn’t grow very big when grown indoors.